kristianmandrup/chevrotain-nested-scope-lang-content-assist/Readme.md

   // use parsed model to lookup via position
-  // return a list of auto complete suggestions (for = assignment) return results;
+  // return a list of auto complete suggestions (for = assignment)
+  // must be array of CompletionItem (see below) return results;
 ```